Lanthanum89/Video-Gaming-Hub_DB/readme.md

 # Video Gaming Hub Database

-This project is a MySQL database for a fictional video game store, designed to manage platforms, customers, games, and purchase data.
+This project is a MySQL database for a fictional video game store designed to manage platforms, customers, games, and purchase data.
 It includes example data, useful queries, and stored procedures for sales analysis and loyalty schemes.

 ## Features